INTRODUCTION

 - Be-Maps does NOT support OAuth (for example: gmail, AOL)

-Be-M2M will instll this certificate on your Be-Maps email.
-You will also receive it in your email.
+Be-Maps app is using Be-M2M function to instll this certificate on your Be-Maps email.

 DO NOT schare this certificate outside of your group.